anderfernandes/astral-docs/blog/_posts/2018-7-13-new-sales-interface.md

 excerpt: A sneak peak of the new sales screen for admin and cashier.
 ---

-Man, it has been a while since I've been able to post anything!
-If you thought Astral was no more, you are wrong!
-We are working really hard to reach our goal to make the next release solid enough for your non-profit's daily needs in managing sales, users, members and events.
+It has been a while since I've been able to post anything on here...
+If you thought Astral was no more, you were wrong!
+We are working really hard to reach our goal, which is to make the next release solid enough for your non-profit's daily needs in managing sales, users, members and events so we can focus on finally working on the customer self service area.

-Our third alpha release is going to have several additions that I am planning on writing about for the next couple of days.
+Our third alpha release is going to be the best yet!
+I am planning on writing about them for the next couple of days.
 We are stronger than ever!

 In this post I want to show you our new sales screen.
 Not the one that cashiers use to sell tickets, but the one that staff memebrs in your organization will use